Course Outline

 - Systems Engineers involved in architecture modeling and system design for government projects.

-- Model-Based Systems Engineering (MBSE) Practitioners working within the public sector.
+- Model-Based Systems Engineering (MBSE) Practitioners working in federal agencies and departments.

 Testimonials (4)